pavan42/sis.test/README.md

-# installation of hhtpd webserver using the ansible playbook.
+# installation of httpd webserver using the ansible playbook.